a55mage/Parakeet/README.md

 # Parakeet
-A BLE GATT client to read Hear Rate from smart devices Thank you for using Parakeet
+A BLE GATT client to read the Heart Rate from smart devices Thank you for using Parakeet

 <b>The app has been tested with:</b>